Charlotte Dravet: Awards and honors

-Charlotte Dravet is Honorary Member of several chapters of the ILAE.
-She has been awarded as "Ambassador for Epilepsy" by the ILAE and the International Bureau for Epilepsy (IBE) in 1989, with the European Epileptology Prize by the Commission on European Affairs (CEA) of the ILAE in 2004, and with the "Lifetime Achievement Award" by the ILAE and IBE in 2017.
+Charlotte Dravet was Honorary Member of several chapters of the ILAE.
+She was awarded as "Ambassador for Epilepsy" by the ILAE and the International Bureau for Epilepsy (IBE) in 1989, with the European Epileptology Prize by the Commission on European Affairs (CEA) of the ILAE in 2004, and with the "Lifetime Achievement Award" by the ILAE and IBE in 2017.
 In 2019, she received the Dravet Award from the Dravet Syndrome Foundation Spain for her contribution to the knowledge and research of Dravet syndrome.

-In 2011 she has been nominated Chevalier in the French Order of the Légion d'honneur.
+In 2011, she was nominated Chevalier in the French Order of the Légion d'honneur.